-Over the course of its twenty-two books, Redwall has had a few of these.
+Over the course of its twenty-two books, Redwall has had several of these.

-Cluny the Scourge, Big Bad of the first novel, and the template for all that follow is the series' original CM.
+Redwall: Cluny the Scourge is the series's original CM and the template for all that follow.
 A feared warlord, Cluny hopes to conquer all of Mossflower, and turn Redwall Abbey into his new base of operations.
 Ruthless and despicable, he treats his soldiers as the expendable vermin they are, conscripting otherwise peaceful rats, ferrets, stoats, and weasels into his horde, and rewarding failure with beatings, torture, or death.
 He shows absolutely no remorse at the deaths of his lieutenants Skullface, Shadow, Redtooth, Cheesethief, and Darkclaw, promotes dissension within the ranks, and from some of the comments he makes, is quite probably a cannibal.
 He takes a doormouse family hostage in order to gain access to the Abbey, fatally wounds Abbot Mortimer after taking the residents captive, and upon being outmatched by Matthias in single combat, takes the Abbey chef as a prisoner in an attempt at forcing his opponent's surrender.
 Regarded as a satanic figure by the superstitious, and a madbeast by everyone else, he set the standards for evil in the Redwall 'verse.

-The second book, Mossflower, features QueenTsarmina Greeneyes, who begins by murdering her father and framing her good-at-heart brother for it, sentencing him to life imprisonment in the dungeons of her Castle Kotir.
+Mossflower: QueenTsarmina Greeneyes begins by murdering her father and framing her good-at-heart brother for it, sentencing him to life imprisonment in the dungeons of her Castle Kotir.
 Tsarmina then becomes a ruthless tyrant, exacting her power over her rebel "subjects", the woodlanders, by sending a giant, mindless, and bloodcrazed rat-monster-thing to attack the woodlanders and slaughter them.
 Like Cluny and many other villains after her, she treats her mooks horribly, forcing her lame advisor to hobble ahead of marching troops in the hot sun after one of his plans doesn't work out.
 She extracts so much taxation from her kingdom that she impoverishes it, doesn't give her starving soldiers a second thought, and when provided with a means for escape from an attack by the woodlanders by her one genuinely loyal general, she leaves him to die because it will make her own getaway easier.